 3/4 teaspoon salt

-Combine all ingredients in medium mixing bowl and beat with electric mixer on medium speed for 2-4 minutes.
-Grease and flour 4 10 inch pans (if you only have two pans and one oven, distribute half of cake batter between two pans, then bake second set after first set is cooled) and distribute cake batter evenly between all four pans.
-Bake at 325 degrees for approximately 20 minutes, until top is light brown and sides have started to pull away from pan.
+Combine all ingredients in medium mixing bowl and beat with electric mixer at medium speed for 2-4 minutes.
+Grease and flour (3) 9 inch cake pans and distribute cake batter evenly between both pans.
+Bake at 325 degrees for approximately 30 minutes, until top is light brown and sides have started to pull away from pan.
 Set on cooling racks in pans for 10-15 minutes.
 Turn out on cooling racks and cool completely.

 Easy Bavarian Cream Recipe: